 As part of the CIG grant, Climate Smart Group first prepared “Assessing the Insetting Landscape” to assess the current state of insetting within the industry.
 This paper forms the basis of information for the CIG grant and helps illuminate potential roots forward.

 Additionally, responsible and accurate carbon accounting for agricultural projects must deal with various technical difficulties, and four discussion papers have been developed to understand these issues.
-These four discussion papers: Additionality, Aggregation, Permanence and Verification, will all be available to download here, and helped to inform the development of the Carbon Accounting and Insetting Framework.
+These four discussion papers: Additionality, (now available), and Aggregation, Permanence and Verification, will all be available to download here, and help to inform the development of the Carbon Accounting and Insetting Framework.

 A beta-version of the Carbon Accounting and Insetting Framework is currently available and can be requested below.
 Any edits, comments, concerns, or additions are greatly welcome.
 Please email us a request to receive the framework paper at email@example.com.